Frankfurt – Bari until 22OCT17 1 weekly

 Cobalt Airlines, also known as Cobalt Aero, is the flag carrier of Cyprus, based at Larnaca International Airport in Larnaca, Cyprus.

-The airline operates a route structure across the UK, Ireland, Belgium, France, Switzerland, Spain, Israel and Greece.
+The airline operates a route structure across the UK, Ireland, Belgium, France, Switzerland, Spain, Israel, Greece and Moscow.

-Cobalt Airlines flies to the following destinations includign Zurich, Birmingham, Manchester, London Stansted, Moscow, Beirut, Tel Aviv, Dublin, Tehran, Madrid, Brussels, Paris, Chania, Heraklion, Paphos, Thessaloniki, Athens and Larnaca.
+Cobalt Airlines flies to the following destinations including Zurich, Birmingham, Manchester, London Stansted, Moscow, Beirut, Tel Aviv, Dublin, Tehran, Madrid, Brussels, Paris, Chania, Heraklion, Paphos, Thessaloniki, Athens, Larnaca and Moscow.

 Additionally the airline has special rights to the East and South of Europe.
 Cobalt Aero does not only bring the world to Cyprus as an attractive destination, but also uses Cyprus as hub to connect Asia, Middle East, Africa and Europe.